Use of Force & Deadly Force

 This policy recognizes that the use of force by law enforcement requires constant evaluation.
 Even at its lowest level, the use of force is a serious responsibility.
 The purpose of this policy is to provide officers of this department with guidelines on the reasonable use of force.
 While there is no way to specify the exact amount or type of reasonable force to be applied in any situation, each officer is expected to use these guidelines to make such decisions in a professional, impartial and reasonable manner.

 It is the policy of this department that officers shall use only that amount of force that reasonably appears necessary, given the facts and circumstances perceived by the officer at the time of the event to effectively bring an incident under control.
-The amount of force used by the officer must be consistent with Article 35 of the New York State Penal Law.
+The amount of force used by the officer must be consistent with the Municipal Police Training Council Use of Force Model Policy pursuant to Executive Law 840(4)(d)(3), Executive Law 837-t and NYCRR 6058.
 Reasonableness of the force used must be judged from the perspective of a reasonable officer on the scene at the time of the incident.
 Any interpretation of reasonableness must allow for the fact that police officers are often forced to make split-second decisions in circumstances that are tense, uncertain and rapidly evolving about the amount of force that is necessary in a particular situation.

 Given that no policy can realistically predict every possible situation an officer might encounter in the field, it is recognized that each officer must be entrusted with well-reasoned discretion in determining the appropriate use of force in each incident.
 While it is the ultimate objective of every law enforcement encounter to minimize injury to everyone involved, nothing in this policy requires an officer to actually sustain physical injury before applying reasonable force.